 How Can You Make It Easier?

-Though refinancing will be more challenging during the pandemic, there are ways borrowers can ease the process.
+Though refinancing will be more challenging during the pandemic, there are ways that borrowers can ease the process.
 According to Kaminski, talking to a lender is the first step.

 “Borrowers will have a better experience if they enter the process with appropriate expectations,” Kaminski said.
 “They should speak with a lender early in the process to understand what they can expect when it comes to documentation requirements, loan options, and timing.”